 End of the Lease

 If the lease is month-to-month, then the notice period must be at least 1 month.
-For a verbal agreement, then the notice period is only 3 days and for a week-to-week lease agreement, 7 days’ notice must be given.
+For a verbal agreement, then the notice period is only 3 days and for a week-to-week lease or rental agreement, 7 days’ notice must be given.

 Violating the Terms of the Lease Agreement

 A Texas landlord may evict their tenant if the tenant has violated certain terms of the signed lease agreement.
 Texas laws states that landlords must provide their Texas tenants with at least 3 days’ notice to vacate prior to eviction.

 But unlike in some other states, Texas law does not require landlords to allow the tenants to repair the issue to avoid eviction.

 Serving a Tenant with a Notice to Vacate in Texas

 To begin the eviction process, you must serve the tenant with a written notice to vacate.
 This can be delivered any of the following ways: